 There is no exact definition for "Estate (Legal Life) Planning."
 It is best described as a process - steps taken in advance of disability, incapacity, and death - to provide for your health care and the disposition of your personal property and real estate.
 It is an ongoing process - not a one-time event - that is reviewed and updated as your family, financial situations, and relevant law change over your lifetime.
 Moreover, it is "stewardship."

 Make your estate (legal life) plan today, or update your existing one!

 It is recommended that your estate (legal life) plan be reviewed by your attorney every 3 - 5 years, depending on changes in your family circumstances and your state law.

-2019 The Edwards' Law Offices.
-The legal information presented at this site should not be construed to be formal legal advice, nor the formation of a lawyer or attorney client relationship.
-Any results set forth herein are based upon the facts of that particular case and do not represent a promise or guarantee.
+The information provided at this site should not be construed as legal advice, nor the formation of a lawyer or attorney client relationship.
+Further, any results mentioned herein are based upon the facts of that particular case and do not represent a promise or guarantee.
 For advice on you legal matter, you are encouraged to contact us for an appointment.